Soccer-Czech international Jankto comes out as gay

 Jankto, who plays for Sparta Prague on loan from LaLiga side Getafe, made his international debut in 2017.

-The 27-year-old has earned 45 caps for the Czech Republic and scored four goals.
+The 27-year-old, who has 45 caps, is the highest profile current male footballer to publicly come outas gay.

 "Like everybody else, I have my strengths.
 I have my weaknesses.
 I have a family.
-I have my friends,” Jankto said in a video posted to his Instagram account.
+I have my friends,” Jankto said in a video posted to his social media.

 “I have a job which I have been doing it as best as I can, for years, with seriousness, professionalism and passion.